Manideep121928/Delhiworry/README.md

 * Automated bottleneck alerts
 * Interactive network graph visualization
 * Cloud deployment
+*
+## Transportation Mode Decision Framework

+A comparative analysis of FTL and Carting operations was performed using shipment distance, travel time, and delay characteristics.

+### Key Findings

+- FTL shipments averaged 329.6 km with a delay ratio of 2.00.
+- Carting shipments averaged 26.6 km with a delay ratio of 2.45.
+- FTL is recommended for long-haul and high-volume corridors.
+- Carting is recommended for urban and last-mile distribution.

+### Outputs

+- reports/ftl_vs_carting_summary.csv
+- reports/ftl_carting_decision_framework.csv

 ## Team

 This project was developed collaboratively by: